-Because your vehicle's engine is electronically controlled by a computer, some control conditions are maintained by power from the battery.
+Because your vehicle's engine is also electronically controlled by a computer, some control conditions are maintained by power from the battery.
 When the battery is disconnected or a new battery is installed, the engine must relearn its idle and fuel trim strategy for optimum driveability and performance.
 To begin this process:

 - 1. With the vehicle at a complete stop, set the parking brake. - 2.
-Put the gearshift lever in P (Park), turn off all accessories and start the engine. - 3.
+Put the gearshift in P (Park), turn off all accessories and start the engine. - 3.
 Run the engine until it reaches normal operating temperature. - 4.
 Allow the engine to idle for at least one minute. - 5.
 Turn the A/C on and allow the engine to idle for at least one minute. - 6.
-Drive the vehicle to complete the relearning process. - The vehicle may need to be driven to relearn the idle and fuel trim strategy. - If you do not allow the engine to relearn its idle trim, the idle quality of your vehicle may be adversely affected until the idle trim is eventually relearned.
+With your foot on the brake pedal and with the A/C on, put the vehicle in D (Drive) and allow the engine to idle for at least one minute. - 7.
+Drive the vehicle to complete the relearning process. - The vehicle may need to be driven 16 km (10 miles) or more to relearn the idle and fuel trim strategy. - If you do not allow the engine to relearn its idle trim, the idle quality of your vehicle may be adversely affected until the idle trim is eventually relearned.